adfaure/nix_configuration/README.md

 	- `profiles` are higher level modules defining an ensemble of services and tools.
 	- In `programs` are defined modules configuring a program, such as vim or emacs etc. Importing one of this module in your main configuration will install the program defined in.
 	- `services` for service configurations.
-- `pkgs` is a legacy set of packages for my VPS.
+- `pkgs` contains the definition of my personal packages needed in the deployement such as my website.

 ## How to use it